Iraq on edge after raid fuels deadly Sunni unrest

 "We call upon all tribes and armed groups to begin supporting our brothers in Hawija."

-(Additional reporting by Ahmed Rasheed in Baghdad,; Gazwan Hassan in Samarra and Mustafa Mohammed in Kirkuk; Editing by Jon Hemming)
+(Additional reporting by Ahmed Rasheed in Baghdad,; Gazwan Hassan in Samarra and Mustafa Mohammed in Kirkuk; Editing by Robin Pomeroy)